roenw/cse467-project/CTGAN/README.txt

-# CTGAN Synthetic Student Data Pipeline
+CTGAN Synthetic Student Data Pipeline

-## Overview
+Overview

-This project uses **CTGAN (Conditional Tabular GAN)** to generate synthetic student performance data while evaluating both **data utility** and **privacy**.
+This project uses CTGAN (Conditional Tabular GAN) to generate synthetic student performance data while evaluating both data utility and privacy.
 It is designed as a practical academic implementation for synthetic educational dataset generation and analysis.

----

-## Key Features
+Key Features

 * Trains CTGAN on real student data
 * Generates synthetic datasets of equal size